Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/BuildRunFr8.md

 1. Open the Fr8 solution in Visual Studio.

 2. Decide which Terminals you want to run with and verify that your solution is set to open [Multiple Startup Projects](/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/MultipleStartupProjects.md)

-Note: most Terminals are associated intimately with a web service like Salesforce.com or SendGrid.
+*Note*: most Terminals are associated intimately with a web service like Salesforce.com or SendGrid.
 To get them to work locally, you're going to need to obtain a developer key, or api token (it varies from service to service) and update the configuration of the Terminal, usually in its web.config.
 For more information, see "Configuring Terminals").
 Importantly, you can use Terminals without running your own local version of them.
 You simply point your Hub at the Terminals operated by Fr8.co or some other operator.
 For more information on this, see "Incorporating Public Terminals into your Development Environment").

 3. Run Fr8.